chauromano/coursera-getting-cleaning-data-course-project/CodeBook.md

 # Overview

-The function 'run_analysis()' defined in the script 'run_analysis.R' performs data cleansing as defined in the course project for the course Getting and Cleaning Data under Coursera.
+The function `run_analysis()` defined in the script `run_analysis.R` performs data cleansing as defined in the course project for the course Getting and Cleaning Data under Coursera.
 The steps are described in more detail as follows:

 1. All similar data is merged using the `rbind()` function i.e. files having the same number of columns and referring to the same entities.